 - 1. Unpack all parts and group by type and size.
-Refer to the parts list for correct quantities. - Attach one long upper support (4) to top of leg (1) using one bolt (2) and nut (5).
-NOTE: Do not tighten bolts until stand is properly aligned (see step #8 before tightening). - 3.
-Attach other end of long upper support to top of another leg using one bolt and nut. - 4.
-Attach one long bottom support (3) to center of each leg using bolt (2) and nut (5).
-This completes the front frame section. - 5.
-Assemble rear frame section in exactly the same manner. - Join front and rear frame assemblies using two short upper supports (11) and two short bottom supports (10), bolts and nuts. - 7.
-Insert foot pad (6) into bottom of leg.
+Refer to the parts list for correct quantities. - 2.
+Attach one long upper support (P) to top of leg (S) using one bolt (1) and nut (2). - NOTE: Do not tighten bolts until stand is properly aligned (see step #8 before tightening). - Attach other end of long upper support to top of another leg using one bolt and nut. - 4.
+Attach one long bottom support (R) to center of each leg using bolt (1) and nut (2).
+This completes the front frame section. - Assemble rear frame section in exactly the same manner. - 6.
+Join front and rear frame assemblies using two short upper supports (O) and two short bottom supports (Q), bolts and nuts. - 7.
+Insert foot pad (T) into bottom of leg.
 Repeat for each leg. - 8.
-Place stand on level surface and adjust so all legs are contacting the floor and are at similar angles to the floor.
-Tighten all bolts.
+Place stand on level surface and adjust so all legs are contacting the floor and are at similar angles to the floor, and detents in stand leg align with support brackets, then tighten all bolts.